Student Research Grants

 Follow the steps below to complete the application process:

-- The Student Research Grant ApplicationOpen PDF in new window. must be downloaded and completed by the student and emphasizes the topic, objectives, plans for the proposed research and the background of the applicant.
-It is to be completed and sent electronically with any necessary attachments (permission letters, etc.) to firstname.lastname@example.org as well as to the Academic Advisor who will be completing the Appraisal of Applicant.
-For further guidance, read the guidelines for completing a student research grantOpen PDF in new window.
+Must be downloaded and completed by the student and emphasizes the topic, objectives, plans for the proposed research, and the background of the applicant.
+It should be e-mailed with any necessary attachments (permission letters, etc.) to email@example.com as well as to the Appraisal of Applicant who will be completing Part 3.
+For further guidance, read the SRG guidelines and view an exampleOpen PDF in new window. of a completed form.